cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

   CDAP attempts to launch between 8 and 11 containers, depending on the configuration.
 Check the master container (Application Master) logs to see if it was able to launch all containers.

-- If it was able to launch all containers, then you may need to further check the launched container logs for any errors.
+- If it was able to launch all containers, then you may need to check the launched container logs for any errors.
+  The ``yarn-site.xml`` configuration file determines the container log directory.

 ..
 CDAP UI shows a session time out